JeffHowell/examples/Java/KeyMapKey/README.md

 All should feel free to change this code so long as all unit tests pass.
 If you want to discuss, please use the Collaborate page for this project.

 If you use a local Jenkins, running against your local git repo, you can set up triggered builds.
-See [
+See [Collaborate]

 ## More Information
 Search in [Collaborate](https://sites.google.com/a/summa-tech.com/collaborate/) for [Code Craftsmanship](https://sites.google.com/a/summa-tech.com/collaborate/system/app/pages/search?scope=search-site&q=Code+Craftsmanship).